bireshk/Election-Analysis/README.md

 The analysis of the election show that:
 -	There were 369,711 votes cast in the election.
 -	The counties were:
-o	Jefferson with 10.5% of the total votes and 38,855 of votes o	Denver with 82.8% of the total votes and 306,055 of votes o	Arapahoe with 6.7% of the total votes and 24,801 of votes
+Jefferson with 10.5% of the total votes and 38,855 of votes Denver with 82.8% of the total votes and 306,055 of votes Arapahoe with 6.7% of the total votes and 24,801 of votes
 -	The candidates were:
 o	Charles Casper Stockham
 o	Diana DeGette